Rotation Symmetry-Protected Topological Phases of Fermions: More classifications of 2D FSPT phases

-Since the two Majorana fermions has opposite charge under $g$, they cannot be removed by the couple $i\gamma^a\gamma^b$.
-In fact, the degeneracy is robust against any $\mathbb{Z}_N$ symmetric perturbation.
+Since the two Majorana fermions has opposite charge under $g$, they cannot be removed by the term $i\gamma^a\gamma^b$.
+This degeneracy is robust against any $\mathbb{Z}_N$ symmetric perturbation.

-Consider $M$ copies of the above 1D FSPTs defined on semi-infinite lines, arranged around the origin in a rotation invariant way (similar as in Fig.~\ref{fig:rotation-connect}).
+Consider $M$ copies of the above 1D FSPTs defined on semi-infinite lines, arranged around the origin in a rotation invariant way (similar to Fig.~\ref{fig:rotation-connect}).
 There are $2M$ Majorana zero modes around the origin, $\{\gamma_n^a\}$ and $\{\gamma_n^b\}$.
 Under rotation $\vr$ and $\mathbb{Z}_N$ symmetry $\mb{g}$, these Majoranas transform as

 where we supress the $a/b$ index, and the $\mb{g}$ transformation is already given in Eq. \eqref{eqn:Zn1D}.
-Similar to the 1D case, we can write down the following Hamiltonian to remove all Majoranas:
+Then, we can write down the following Hamiltonian to remove all Majoranas:

-Let us now consider the internal symmetry group being $\Z_{N_1}\times\Z_{N_2}$.
-It is not hard to see, following the structure of 0D and 1D classifications of FSPT phases that both 0D and 1D block states, because

-We will just need to consider whether 2D block states are compatible with the $C_M^-$ symmetry.